CoderDojoDC/CoderDojoDC.github.io/meetings/index.md

 ## Meeting format

 Our meetings are 2 hours long, and we follow a similar format for each one.
-After a brief intro to the group, kids and mentors break up into sections based on programming interests.
+After a brief intro to the group, children and mentors break up into sections based on programming interests.
 (Don't know where to go?
 Don't worry, we'll help if it's your first time.)
 Depending on the meeting, we may have a mentor or student present to their section or to the whole group.
 From then on, everyone